UP: Rae Bareli MLA, another legislator join BJP | Politics

 Aditi Singh shifting to the BJP assumes significance as the Rae Bareli Lok Sabha constituency is held by Congress president Sonia Gandhi.

+Swatantra Dev Singh asserted that Vandana Singh will challenge Samajwadi Party chief Akhilesh Yadav in Azamgarh, while Aditi Singh will challenge Sonia Gandhi and Congress general secretary Priyanka Gandhi Vadra.

-Welcoming the sitting legislators, Swatantra Dev Singh said, ''Both of them will show in the coming months how strong they are.
-They work for the upliftment of the poor and downtrodden in their respective areas, and the BJP will gain from them.''
+''Today, for the first time two women MLAs have joined the BJP.
+One will challenge Akhilesh in Azamgarh, while the other will challenge Sonia-Priyanka (in Rae Bareli).
+Both of them will show in the coming months how strong they are.
+They work for the upliftment of the poor and downtrodden in their respective areas, and the BJP will gain from them,” the state BJP chief said.

 Speaking to reporters, Aditi Singh said, ''My effort will be to contest from the same seat (Rae Bareli) till I am in politics.
 However, I will abide by the decision of the party high command, and it will be of utmost importance for me.''
-Asserting that she will ''counter Sonia Gandhi and Priyanka Gandhi Vadra with her hard work'', Aditi Singh said, ''Development has been the main issue for me, and it will remain so.''
+Asserting that she will ''counter Sonia Gandhi and Priyanka Gandhi Vadra with her hard work'', Aditi Singh said, ''Development has been the main issue for me and it will remain so.''
 Asked whether she is eyeing a ministerial post, she replied, ''First, I have to become an MLA in the 2022 assembly election.''
 Interacting with the media, Vandana Singh said her main task would be to ensure that the BJP wins the Sagri Assembly seat.

 In October 2020, seven BSP MLAs, including Vandana Singh, were suspended by party president Mayawati.
 They had opposed the nomination of the party's official candidate Ramji Gautam for the elections to the Rajya Sabha.

-Union Home Minister Amit Shah, during his November 13 visit to Azamagarh, had targeted the Samajwadi Party, alleging it stood for ''Jinnah, Azam Khan and Mukhtar (Ansari)'', and asserted that Chief Minister Yogi Adityanath has rid the Purvanchal region of ''mosquitoes and mafia''.
+Union Home Minister Amit Shah, during his November 13 visit to Azamgarh, had targeted the SP, alleging it stood for ''Jinnah, Azam Khan and Mukhtar (Ansari)'', and asserted that Chief Minister Yogi Adityanath has rid the Purvanchal region of ''mosquitoes and mafia''.

-Wednesday's joining takes place exactly a week after four sitting MLCs of the Samajwadi Party joined the saffron camp here.
+Wednesday's joining takes place exactly a week after four sitting MLCs of the SP joined the saffron camp here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)